 4. WORKING INSTRUMENTS THAT MUST BE STERILIZE IN HEAT/STEAM AUTOCLAVES

 Yet my feeling is what would I want in my mouth if I were sitting in that chair.
 I would want the best sterilization possible so I have the least chance of having coronavirus passed to me by an asymptomatic patient.
-Therefore, I have funded these very expensive new instrumentations because I know that no bacterial or virus will be passed on between patients when using sterilizable 3-way syringes and sterilizable HVE suction handle and saliva ejectors.
+Therefore I have funded these very expensive new instrumentation because I know that no bacterial or virus will be passed on between patients when using sterilizable 3 way syringes and sterilizable HVE suction handle and saliva ejectors.